18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

 - Do you think embedded systems or hardware knowledge are needed for a computer science engineer?
   - An open question to see your viewpoint as an engineer

+And that's all for the **Machine Learning Infrastructure Interview** series.
+Thank you my reader to be a part of this series and to make it happen.
+Please don't hesitate to contact me if you have any questions.
+Hope to see you again soon in the future series when I reach the next level of my career path.

 <!-- MARKDOWN LINKS & IMAGES -->

 [the-thinker]: /assets/images/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/the-thinker.jpg